yegor256/blog/_drafts/_better.md

 **Make Your Own Product**.
 Learning how to program and *actually* programming are not the same thing.
-The best, and the only right way, to learn is "by doing."
+The best, and the only right way to learn is "by doing."
 The best way of doing is to create something meaningful and important.
 If it's your own product---even better.
 If someone pays you for that--- best of all.
 Every time I want to learn something new I make up a realistic goal and attempt to achieve it.